 System Center Endpoint Protection includes an Endpoint Protection client for Linux and for Mac computers.
-These clients are not supplied with Configuration Manager; instead, you must download the following products from the Microsoft Volume Licensing Service Center.
+These clients aren't supplied with Configuration Manager.
+Download the following products from the Microsoft Volume Licensing Service Center:

 You must be a Microsoft Volume License customer to download the Endpoint Protection installation files for Linux and the Mac.

-These products cannot be managed from the Configuration Manager console.
-However, a System Center Operations Manager management pack is supplied with the installation files, which allows you to manage the client for Linux by using Operations Manager.
+These products can't be managed from the Configuration Manager console.
+A System Center Operations Manager management pack is supplied with the installation files, which allows you to manage the client for Linux.